 How this works is that when you pre-order your food on your phone or at the touch screen for lunch quick service only (not available for dinner), Disney is able to track where you chose to sit in the restaurant with the MagicBand you are wearing, and therefore are able to deliver your food directly to your table without you telling them where you are sitting.
 It’s magical in how they know where you are and what food you ordered!

 Here’s technically how it works: One of the special chips within your MagicBand is actually a long-range radio transmitter, and that is how Disney knows where you are.
+The transmitter used here finds use in other places as a radio for beginners.
 There are receivers in the restaurant hidden all over the place that take the MagicBand signals and send them off to their computer network for analysis.
 Cast Members and servers then just look on their computer screens and it tells them who you are, what you ordered, and where you are sitting.

 My guess is that this MagicBand was created to test this functionality before it went live at the restaurant, and the reason it has a rose graphic on it (as seen in the movie Beauty and the Beast, which is what the theme of the restaurant is based off of) was so that Cast Members could quickly tell which bands were used for testing and which weren’t.
 The bands themselves are gray, so they needed some way to differentiate them from normal MagicBands at the time.
 This is a very rare band and has now just appeared after over a year or two being in testing.